Aliases for CCN1 Gene

 The secreted protein encoded by this gene is growth factor-inducible and promotes the adhesion of endothelial cells.
 The encoded protein interacts with several integrins and with heparan sulfate proteoglycan.
 This protein also plays a role in cell proliferation, differentiation, angiogenesis, apoptosis, and extracellular matrix formation. [provided by RefSeq, Sep 2011]

 GeneCards Summary for CCN1 Gene

 CCN1 (Cellular Communication Network Factor 1) is a Protein Coding gene.
 Diseases associated with CCN1 include Wilms Tumor 5 and Rhabdomyosarcoma.
-Among its related pathways are Adhesion and RhoA signaling pathway.
+Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription and amb2 Integrin signaling.
 An important paralog of this gene is CCN2.